ngs-docs/2015-sep-microbial/refvsnoref.rst

 	* khmer and Trinity - `<http://khmer.readthedocs.org/en/v2.0/>`__ and `<http://trinityrnaseq.github.io/>`__

 	* Galaxy (drag and drop cloud computing GUI interface for NGS data analysis) - `<https://galaxyproject.org/>`__

-	* What we will show today as a brief example